It is policy of the Pakistan Armed Forces Medical Journal (PAFMJ) to publish articles pertaining

 When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach, and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
 When reporting experiments on animals, authors should be asked to indicate whether the institutional and national guide for the care and use of laboratory animals was followed.

 In case of any study involving clinical trial, taking of informed consent of patients is mandatory.

-Whenever editorial committee of PAFMJ feels necessary, the research paper will be referred to the ethical review committee of the Army Medical College, for its evaluation and approval.
+Whenever editorial committee of PAFMJ feels necessary, the research paper will be referred to the ethical committee of the center for Research in Experimental and Applied Medicine (CREAM) based at Army Medical College, for its evaluation and approval.

 The editorial office has been established at Army Medical College, Rawalpindi, Pakistan.